vncprado/AI6001-OMX-Moveit-devcontainer/README.md

     $ source devel/setup.bash
     $ roslaunch omx_tutorials omx_camera_scene.launch

+Alawys run `source devel/setup.bash` when oppening a new terminal.
 After this you should be able to open the browser on `localhost:6080` and see the GUI (RViz and Gazebo).
 The novnc web page requires the password: `vscode`.
 To run the rest of the tutorial: